dqops/dqo/docs/examples/data-completeness/number-of-rows-in-the-table.md

 **************************************************
 ```

+In this example, we have demonstrated how to use DQOps to verify that the table is not empty and meets the size requirements.
+By using the [row_count](../../checks/table/volume/row-count.md) table check, we can monitor that the number of
+rows in a table does not fall below the minimum accepted count.
+If it does, you will get a warning, error or fatal result.

 ## Next steps

 - You haven't installed DQOps yet?
 Check the detailed guide on how to [install DQOps using pip](../../working-with-dqo/installation/install-dqo-using-pip.md) or [run DQO as a Docker container](../../working-with-dqo/installation/run-dqo-as-docker-container.md).